panda-re/panda-ng/plugins/hypersyscalls/README.md

-    bool on_enter;           // Whether to call on syscall entry bool on_return;          // Whether to call on syscall return bool on_all;             // Whether to hook all syscalls bool enabled;            // Whether hook is enabled void *opaque;            // User data
+    bool on_enter;           // Whether to call on syscall entry bool on_return;          // Whether to call on syscall return bool on_all;             // Whether to hook all syscalls bool on_unknown;         // Whether to hook syscalls not in the table bool enabled;            // Whether hook is enabled void *opaque;            // User data
     syscall_cb_t cb;         // Callback function